How to create an OpenRouter API key to use in Ozeki AI Gateway

 - Create provider

-In this video tutorial, you will learn how to create an OpenRouter API key and configure it in Ozeki AI Gateway step-by-step.
+The following video shows how to create an OpenRouter API key and configure it in Ozeki AI Gateway step-by-step.
 The video covers accessing the OpenRouter platform, generating a new API key, and setting up OpenRouter as a provider in your gateway.

 Step 1 - Navigate to OpenRouter website